mohammadzainabbas/Deep-Learning-Lab-CS/docs/INSTALL_TENSORFLOW_AND_PYTORCH.md

+## TensorFlow and PyTorch on Apple Metal Hardware Accelerated Graphics

 In order to get native support for Mac M1 (or other Apple Silicon chips), you have to follow [this](https://developer.apple.com/metal/tensorflow-plugin/) guide.